 - Problem: Internet Explorer: JAWS unable to read PDF in Protected Mode unless the

-document is re-loaded in the browser window.
+document is reloaded in the browser window.
 Another workaround would be to turn off Protected Mode.

 - FIXED in 11.0.01 - Problem: A gray/blank screen displays after choosing "Trust this host one time only" or "Trust this host always" in the browser.
-This happens with IE, Firefox, and Chrome.
+This issue happens with IE, Firefox, and Chrome.
 Workaround: Turn off Protected View (Preferences > Security (Enhanced) > All files).

-Workaround: You can manually change the Firefox preferences in order to view PDFs using the Acrobat/Reader Adobe PDF Viewer plugin in Firefox.
-To do this for Windows select Firefox and from the Firefox menu select Tools > Options > Applications > Content type " Portable Document Format(PDF)" and associate it to open with "Use Adobe Acrobat(in Firefox)".
-To do this for Macintosh select Firefox and from the Firefox menu select Preferences > Applications > Content type " Portable Document Format (PDF)" and associate it to open with "Use Adobe Acrobat NPAPI Plug-in,…."
+Workaround: You can manually change the Firefox preferences to view PDFs using the Acrobat/Reader Adobe PDF Viewer plug-in in Firefox.
+On Windows, select Firefox and from the Firefox menu.
+Then, select Tools > Options > Applications > Content type " Portable Document Format(PDF)" and associate it to open with "Use Adobe Acrobat(in Firefox)".
+On Macintosh, select Firefox and from the Firefox menu.
+Then, select Preferences > Applications > Content type " Portable Document Format (PDF)" and associate it to open with "Use Adobe Acrobat NPAPI Plug-in."